Associate | Established: 2007 | Associate since 2019

 SCAI executed several plans prior to the passage of the 2017 legislation to prepare for the adoption of IFRS.
 Notably, SCAI worked with the government to ensure that the regulations clearly outline IFRS requirements.

 The institute has been proactive in supporting implementation of IFRS.
 It began offering training prior to the adoption of the Law in 2017.
-SCAI also reports that it will continue to publish details of IASB pronouncements through newsletters, professional publications (e-copies and hard copies), and announcements on its website.
+SCAI also reports that it will continue to publish details of IASB pronouncements through newsletters, professional publications, and announcements on its website.
 The institute also indicates that it works with various universities in the Netherlands to include IFRS in university curricula in Suriname and plans to continue this activity on an ongoing basis.

-Other activities that SCAI undertakes to facilitate implementation include: (i) ensuring that its continuing professional development program incorporates IFRS and at least one course on first time adoption to assist business and professionals with the transition; (ii) developing and providing training for businesses, and financial practitioners; and (iii) maintaining an active program for responding to IASB exposure drafts both as an individual PAO and as a member of the Institute of Chartered Accountants of the Caribbean.
+Other activities that SCAI undertakes to facilitate implementation include: (i) ensuring that its continuing professional development program incorporates IFRS and at least one course on first time adoption to assist business and professionals; (ii) developing and providing training for businesses, and financial practitioners; and (iii) maintaining an active program for responding to IASB exposure drafts both as an individual PAO and as a member of the Institute of Chartered Accountants of the Caribbean.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.